A comparative study of human inverse kinematics techniques for lower limbs

 \section{Inverse kinematics of the human leg}

-In ~\cite{b16}, generating a trajectory in the joint space allows not only to achieve an effective control of the lower limbs but also to avoid the problems occurring with kinematics singularities.
-Furthermore, it enables to deal with the problems related to the manipulator redundancy like the proposed human leg model.
-However, the redundancy allows the lower limbs to avoid kinematics limitations and to minimize energy consumption.
-Therefore, the inverse kinematics yields the corresponding trajectory in the joint space after generating it in the task space.
-In our case, the reference system $R_0$ is considered stationary with respect to an inertial reference frame $R_U$, in order to avoid an infinite number of solutions.
-Thus, this section provides different methods for solving the IK of the human leg.
+In \cite{b16}, generating a trajectory in joint space is shown to facilitate effective control of the lower limbs while circumventing issues associated with kinematic singularities.
+This approach also addresses challenges related to manipulator redundancy, as seen in the proposed human leg model.
+Redundancy enables the lower limbs to bypass kinematic constraints and reduce energy consumption.
+Consequently, inverse kinematics can be used to derive the corresponding trajectory in joint space after it has been defined in task space.
+In our case, the reference system $R_0$ is treated as stationary relative to an inertial reference frame $R_U$ to avoid an infinite number of solutions.
+This section explores various methods for solving the inverse kinematics problem for the human leg.